j-buitrago/Scalable-R-API/README.md

 ## Kubernetes to scale R API

-To use Kubernetes I'm goin to use minikube, here you have documentation to install it: https://kubernetes.io/es/docs/tasks/tools/install-minikube/
+To use Kubernetes I'm going to use minikube, here you have documentation to install it: https://kubernetes.io/es/docs/tasks/tools/install-minikube/

 Start our Kubernetes cluster: